Don't write mass emails (2): asking for help

 PhD students are not much better

-Incidentally, this is by no means limited to what we must presume is an undergraduate or masters student.
+Incidentally, this is by no means limited to what we must presume is an UG/masters student.
 This is an email I recently received from a PhD student.
+I feel sorry for their supervisor!

 Hello Madam